jhd2best/identity-token-relayer/README.md

 that you can get the `service-account` by this [guide](https://firebase.google.com/docs/admin/setup?authuser=1#set-up-project-and-service-account).

+replace the `firebase-service-account.json` file under `ansible/playbooks/files/<netwokr>` folder

 #### get harmony wallet private key

 download harmony cli wallet and create a new wallet. you can see [runbook](https://docs.harmony.one/home/network/wallets/harmony-cli/create-import-wallet) for more detail.

+replace the `harmony-testnet.key`(fill with private key of the wallet) file under `ansible/playbooks/files/<netwokr>` folder

-#### pre-deploy
+#### contract deploy

-deploy the `OwnershipValidator.sol` in this [repo](https://github.com/harmony-one/contract-libs/tree/main/contracts) on Harmony and update the `OwnershipValidatorAddress` field in `config.yaml`. do not forget init NFT owner data and transfer the owner of contract to your Harmony wallet which private key set in `config.yaml`
+deploy the `OwnershipValidator.sol` in this [repo](https://github.com/harmony-one/contract-libs/tree/main/contracts) on Harmony. do not forget init NFT owner data and transfer the owner of contract to your Harmony wallet which private key set in `config.yaml`

-place your `firebase` and `harmony` related files under `ansible/playbooks/files/<netwokr>` folder, and replace the `firebase-service-account.json` and `harmony-testnet.key`.

-if you want change the name of files above, do not forget update the `config.yaml` too.
+#### update configuration
+update the fields as follows in `config.yaml`:
+- update `OwnershipValidatorAddress` field to the address of `OwnershipValidator` deploy in last step
+- update `DisableSentry` to `false` and `SentryDSN` to your Sentry project DSN if you want to gather error by Sentry
+- update `RpcEndpoints` to your own ethereum RPC endpoints(such as `infura` etc.)

 and then, change the ip and login username of your server in `ansible/hosts` file.